2017 Flood protection

-- The Countyline project is behind schedule due to protracted land acquisitions resulting in condemnations; the project in now in closeout.
+- The Countyline project finished behind schedule due to protracted land acquisitions resulting in condemnations; the project in now in closeout.

 Acquisition and elevation of at-risk structures

-- 50 acres of floodplain were acquired at a cost of $6.1 million, providing permanent flood protection;
+- Eleven homes on 65 acres of floodplain were acquired from willing sellers at a cost of $7.5 million, providing permanent flood risk reduction;

 - Nine home elevations were completed, and 12 are currently underway.